hallstrom91/fwk4-23-auth/README.md

 ```

 ## Testing with Insomnia or Postman

 You can use Insomnia or Postman to test the API endpoints by sending the appropriate requests as documented above.

-### Example Requests:
-1. **Register User:** POST to `/auth/register` with a JSON body containing fullname, email, and password.
-2. **Login User:** POST to `/auth/login` with a JSON body containing email and password.
-3. **Verify JWT:** POST to `/auth/verifyjwt` with a JSON body containing the token received from login.